Seton Hall Leadership Institute

 Freshman – Leading Yourself

 During the first year at Seton Hall, students in the Leadership Institute’s program will spend the majority of their time as a university cohort comprised of students from all across campus.
 They will focus on arguably the most important aspect of leadership – leading yourself.
 In doing so, they will learn about their individual strengths and weaknesses, personality traits, and ultimately their preferred leadership style through industry-standard tools and assessments, guest lectures, and field trips.
-Buccino Leadership Institute faculty will introduce them to the seven pillars of leadership.
-Additionally, students will work in interdisciplinary teams on a semester-long project, and each student will receive professional, ICF-certified leadership coaching in the second semester.
+Buccino Leadership Institute faculty will introduce them to the pillars of leadership.
+Additionally, students will work in interdisciplinary teams on a semester-long project.

 Sophomore – Leading Others

 After receiving a better understanding of themselves and the principles of leadership in the first year, students in the Leadership Institute program will focus on leading others in the second year.
-In addition to reinforcing and applying the seven pillars of leadership, the faculty will introduce students to leadership theory, organizational behavior, and critical concepts of culture, power, motivation, and influence.
+In addition to reinforcing and applying the pillars of leadership, the faculty will introduce students to leadership theory, organizational behavior, and critical concepts of culture, power, motivation, and influence.
 Students will understand how to motivate, inspire, and lead others in dynamic organizations.
-They will apply these concepts in interdisciplinary team projects where they
+They will apply these concepts in interdisciplinary team projects where they will apply the skills learned in the first semester.
+Each student will receive professional, ICF-certified leadership coaching in the second semester.

 Junior – Leading in the Discipline I

-After spending the majority of time with their university cohort in the first two years, juniors in the program will start spending more time with their college/school-specific cohorts and their respective Associate Directors to learn how to lead in their discipline.
+After spending the majority of time with their interdisciplinary cohort in the first two years, juniors in the program will start spending more time with discipline specific cohorts to learn how to lead in their discipline.
 While many aspects of leadership are universal, we also want our graduates to have nuanced industry/discipline-specific leadership development within their respective fields.
-Here students will have the opportunity to apply what they’ve learned in challenging and rewarding internships, receive mentorship from junior and senior professionals in their field, and participate in intra- and inter- disciplinary cohort leadership opportunities leading their peers.
+Here students will have the opportunity to apply what they’ve learned in challenging and rewarding career development focused activities, receive mentorship from junior and senior professionals in their field, and participate in intra- and inter- disciplinary cohort leadership opportunities leading their peers.

 Senior – Leading in the Discipline II

 During their senior year, students in the leadership program put it all together.
-In addition to receiving additional industry- specific leadership development from their respective Associate Directors, seniors will have the opportunity to challenge themselves with enriching internships and opportunities to lead their peers and underclassmen in various initiatives in and outside the university.
+In addition to receiving additional industry- specific leadership development, seniors will have the opportunity to challenge themselves with enriching opportunities to lead their peers and underclassmen in various initiatives in and outside the university.
 Students will have the opportunity to participate in projects which serve as the capstone of their leadership experience.
 Finally, seniors will participate in end-of-program assessments to improve the program moving forward.

 Program Activities/Experiences